Mouse0226/team-profile-generator/README.md

 The application can be launched from the CLI using the command 'node index.js'.
 Ensure that your command line is indexed to the directory where the cloned repository exists.

 ## Tests
 Jest tests are available to execute from the CLI.
-From the command line, enter 'npm test' to execute all tests present in __tests__ folder
+From the command line, enter 'npm test' to execute all tests present in '__tests__' folder